 DHS students in Senegal after an evening of dancing and drumming lessons

-The Dean's Honor Society (DHS) recognizes exceptional Gallatin juniors and seniors who have demonstrated academic excellence and a commitment to academic and civic engagement.
+The Dean's Honor Society (DHS) recognizes exceptional Gallatin sophomores, juniors, and seniors who have demonstrated academic excellence and a commitment to academic and civic engagement.
 DHS serves both to recognize excellent Gallatin students and to enrich their experiences at NYU.

 Members participate in academic seminars, cultural activities, and international trips with Gallatin deans and faculty members.
 Faculty members also facilitate career networking with Gallatin alumni and mentor students on career and graduate school goals.
 Members have not only shown excellence in their academic work but have contributed significantly to the Gallatin, NYU, and New York City communities through their commitment to community service.

 Throughout the academic year, DHS members explore a scholarly theme through bi-weekly meetings with a Gallatin faculty mentor.
 The majority of DHS activities take place during this time, although some activities such as dinners, performances, and overnight trips may occur at other times.
 DHS members must attend and participate in all DHS functions.